Updated: 4th October 2020

 From outside the vehicle the “visible deterrent” wasn’t very visible especially at night.
 After the feedback was noted Krooklok introduced a new improved bright red sleeve that replaced the grey.

 Moving on around a couple of years, the red vinyl sleeve was added at the opposite end of the lock for the pedals.
 This was to give more visibility and to protect the cosmetics of pedals.
-Early models came with plastic sleeve packaging, later models came with cardboard boxes.
+Early models came with the carboard boxes.
+Later models came with the plastic packaging.(*) Then back to carboard again for later revisions of the product.

 Much later variations replaced the the nice chrome lock tower with a matching red middle section.
 The design also took a distinctive “twist” (literally) and the “hooks” changed from the facing each other on the same plane, now they were being set at right angles.
 This was intended to make fitting easier and stop the twisting of the original design to make it fit.
 This twist was down to the fact that as safety improved on vehicles the pedal design and steering wheels made some fitting to some vehicles a little more awkward.